alhajee/ckan/doc/contributing/frontend/index.rst

-There is a basic pattern primer available at: http://localhost:5000/testing/primer/ that shows all the main page elements that make up the CKAN core interface.
+There is a basic pattern primer available at: http://localhost:5000/testing/primer/ that shows all the main page elements that make up the FMLD core interface.

 ----------
 JavaScript
 ----------

-The core of the CKAN JavaScript is split up into three areas.
+The core of the FMLD JavaScript is split up into three areas.

 -  Core (such as i18n, pub/sub and API clients)
 -  Modules (small HTML components or widgets)